 On this final Sunday after the day of Epiphany we focus our attention on the Transfiguration of the Lord.
-We often speak of the first and last Sundays of Epiphany as being two "bookends" of this liturgical season, for in both the baptism of Christ and His transfiguration we hear the voice of the Heavenly Father identifying Jesus as His Beloved Son.
-Throughout the season, as we've reflected on the Person and Work of Christ, we've given particular consideration to the call of God on our lives and our response to it: How does He call each of us individually?
-What does He expect of us?
-What promises does He give, and what cautions?
-How does He model and disciple us in our callings by His own earthly ministry?
-Where does His power-and ours-come from?
-And how does He enable us to be accountable to Him and to one another in our callings?
+We often speak of the first and last Sundays of Epiphany as being two "bookends" of the liturgical season, for in both the baptism of Christ and His transfiguration we hear the voice of the Heavenly Father identifying Jesus as His Beloved Son.
+Throughout this season, we've reflected on the Person, work, and glorious acts of Christ-the Word made flesh who dwelt among us that we might behold His glory, glory as of the only Begotten of the Father, full of grace and truth.
+And we've been especially watchful for "a-ha moments," when God manifests His glory and reveals something to us of His purposes for us and the world He created by His Word.

-As Jesus was nearing the conclusion of His earthly ministry, He took the disciples Peter.
-James. and John with Him to the top of a tall mountain.
-There, He was joined by Elijah and Moses, who spoke at length with Him of His departure-the word in Greek is, significantly, exodus-which He was about to accomplish.
-(This detail is included in the Luke account.
-Luke 9:28-36.)
-He was transfigured before them: His clothes became dazzlingly white and, as Matthew tells us.
-His face shown like the sun.
-In this event, the disciples were allowed to see the divine glory of the Son of God in His transcendent reality.
+As Jesus was nearing the conclusion of His earthly ministry, He took the disciples Peter, James, and John with Him to the top of a tall mountain to pray.
+There, Luke records, He was joined by Elijah and Moses, who spoke at length with Him of His departure-the word in Greek is, significantly, exodus-which He was about to accomplish.
+He was transfigured before them: His clothes became dazzlingly white and (as Matthew adds) His face shown like the sun.
+In this event, the disciples were allowed to see the divine glory of the Son of God in its transcendent reality.